nclandrei/website/content/about.md

 slug = "about"
 +++

-I am a backend and distributed systems engineer currently based in Glasgow, UK.
-I am also a gopher studying at University of Glasgow and working on multiple open source repositories, some of which are:
+I am a backend and distributed systems engineer currently based in Malmö, Sweden.
+This blog will contain various articles about software development, on topics such as systems programming, Go, Rust, cloud development or networking.

+I am also working on some open source projects, some of which are:

+* [TicketGuru](https://github.com/nclandrei/ticketguru) - a software project management tool that can analyze various issue trackers, such as Jira or Bugzilla; it can parse huge number of tickets, store them in various storage types (e.g. Google Drive, key/value databases, CSV, RDBs), compute statistics, draw graphs based on those statistics;
 * [DTSsistant](https://github.com/nclandrei) - a Google Assistant app for the inhabitans of my beautiful hometown (Drobeta-Turnu Severin, Romania), where people can get answers regarding whatever is happening around the city: events, art exhibitions, interesting trivia about the city or the area etc.; the server is completely built in Go and is hosted on